hirle/mail-in-memory/README.md

 `npx mail-in-memory`

+### For a permanent use

+A ansible playbook is available, see the directory `ansible`.
+This is will download the latest release from GitHub and make it run as a service.
+To proceed:
+- adapt the `inventory/hosts` file
+- adapt the `installs/fils/config.json` file
+- run `ansible-playbook installs/mail-in-memory.yml`

 ## More options, use a config file

 Copy the file `config.template.json` as `config.json` and make it yours.
 This looks like: